dmterani9211/AggieIntelligence/README.md

         #if player guesses more than one letter, assuming they are now trying to guess a word or finish the word
         if len(guess) > 1:
             if guess == word:
-                print("n/Correct!
+                print("\nCorrect!
 You were able to save the cow!") print("Word:", word)
                 return True
             else: